rmanak/simplehtml/README.md

 ----------------

 - python
-- perl
+- Perl
-- linux make
+- Linux make

-(all the markdown, code2html and pyhat scripts are included in the folder)
+(all the markdown, code2html and PyHat scripts are included in the folder)

 3. Credit